suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-drop-in-story-collection-1.md

   [07341 580208](tel:07341580208)
 updated_by: 73585618-b2c6-4117-9078-fe4dcc123fca
-updated_at: 1647352899
+updated_at: 1647356913
 ---
-A session that allows the residents to bring in personal items that hold stories to them to be used to create a collage art peice by artist Michelle Brace.
+A session that allows local residents to bring in personal items that hold stories to them to be used to create a collage art peice by artist Michelle Brace.